microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 We will need to convert the json files into Parquet files.
 To do this we will leverage the Fabric Notebooks to perform this task.
 More about Fabric Notebooks will be covered in [section 6](/?step=5).

-To create a new Notebook, ath the top of the workspace click `Open Notebook` click `New Notebook`.
+To create a new Notebook, from the top menu bar select `Open Notebook` then select `New Notebook`.
+This will create and open a new notebook.

 At the top right corner of the workspace click on the Notebook name and rename it to `convert-json-to-parquet`.
 Click on any empty area to close and rename the Notebook.

 In the first cell of the Notebook paste the following code: